 I have illustrated this post with some high-quality wildlife images taken with the EOS 80D by Brendon Jennings, of Kariega game reserve.
 Brendon uses his 80D as a second body in the field.
 He has had his 80D in the field for longer than I have and kindly shared some 80D captures with me.
-I will be supplementing the post with more imagery from my own camera in the days ahead.
+I have also supplemented the imagery in the post, with images from my own 80D camera.

 Wildebeest calf, Kariega, SA.
 Canon 80D and EF 100-400 IS ii.
 Shutter speed 1/320sec at f5.6, iso 1250.
 Photo by Brendon Jennings.
 Click for larger view

 Elephant calf at play, Kariega, SA.
 Canon 80D and EF 100-400 IS ii.
 Shutter speed 1/800sec at f4.5, iso 1600.
 Photo by Brendon Jennings.
 Click for larger view